Anywhere With You

 His voice was fierce and unrelenting.
 The passion behind his words was unmistakable.

 “Why?” she asked.
 “So you can ruin her wedding?
-Toss her fiancé into to ocean to be eaten by sharks?”
+Toss her fiancé into the ocean to be eaten by sharks?”

-"I’m joking," he said.
-"I have no idea what I’m going to do.
+“I’m joking,” Wes said.
+“I have no idea what I’m going to do.
 I haven’t gotten that far.
-I just need Juliet to see me one last time, getting around like I was never hurt.
-I want to see her surprise when she realizes she made a mistake by leaving me.”
+I just need Juliet to see me one last time, whole, getting around like I was never hurt.
+I want her to regret leaving me.”

 Then the thought occurred to her that by bringing him as her date, she would technically get the chance.
 Partially, at least.